 The most common reason for children becoming children in care is as a result of abuse or neglect.
 Children who were previously children in care potentially remain vulnerable.
 Schools should consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
 The school ensures that staff have the necessary skills and understanding to keep children in care and children who were previously in care safe, and ensures that appropriate staff have information about a child's in care status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The designated teacher for children who are children in care and previously children in care and the DSL hold details of the social workers for all children who are children in care or were previously children in care; and the name and contact details of the Local Authority's virtual head for children who are children in care.
+The designated teacher for children who are children in care and previously children in care and the DSL hold details of the social workers for all children who are and contact details of the Local Authority's virtual head for children who are children in care.